Kalo (Taro) - Maui Ocean Center

 Kalo (Taro)

 Kalo was by far the most important plant to early Hawaiians.
-Kalo was the staple food through the main Hawaiian islands and is still consumed in large quantities to this day.
+Kalo was the staple food through the main Hawaiian Islands and is still consumed in large quantities to this day.

 common Name